Pnickolas1/readables-pt/README.md

 # React Readables

 Description: This application is part of Udacity's React Nanodegree Program.
-The application is intended for the learning of Redux with React.
+The application is intended for learning Redux with React.

 Notes: bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).